rantoniello/MediaProcessors/docs/DOCUMENTATION.md

 How to use a Processor: the representational state {#How_to_use_a_Processor_the_REST}
 ==================================================

-Considering that any external application can define and register a private processor type, documenting all the available processor types representational states may be an impossible task.
+Considering that any external application can implement and register a private processor type, doing a formal documentation of all the available processor types representational states may be an impossible task.
-Despite the library defines some common data and settings for video and audio codecs, <b>the easiest -and recommendable- way to fetch any processor's REST is to actually ask the processor!</b>.
+Despite the library defines some common data and settings for video and audio codecs, <b>the easiest -and recommendable- way to fetch any processor's REST is to actually "ask" this information to the processor</b> (request through the API).<br>
 The only thing you need to know is the general form of the REST all the processors should comply, which is represented in the following JSON string:<br>
 @code
 {